When deciding whether to implement a new technology, it doesn’t take long before someone brings up the question:

 - A high PdM ROI can indicate a need for continuing services or resources dedicated to the technology.
 For example, additional upgrades or continued maintenance and support (M&S) make sense when you can easily show the value of the technology for your organization.

 - A low PdM ROI can indicate that you need to change your internal processes or look for a different solution.
 For internal processes, have you set your members and the technology up for success?
 Do the right people have access to the technology and have they been properly trained?
 After internal evaluation, if you determine that the technology is not a good fit, don’t fall into the sunk cost trap.
-Once in production, if the solution does not provide the desired results and you determines this is a shortcoming of the solution and not your strategy, look for something different.
+Once in production, if the solution does not provide the desired results and you determine this is a shortcoming of the solution and not your strategy, look for something different.
 Just because a predictive maintenance tool didn’t provide value for you doesn’t mean all predictive maintenance tools won’t provide value.

 At HanAra, we’re happy to discuss with you the challenge you’re trying to overcome and what that new reality may look like.